What Is a Healthy Balanced Diet, and Why Is It Important?

-It is however an unfortunate fact that most of the food we eat today is not nearly as nutritious as it used to be, due to our modern farming methods.
-So even if you do eat a good healthy diet, it’s still advisable to take a good quality multivitamin supplement each day to ensure against deficiencies.
+It is, however, an unfortunate fact that most of the food we eat today is not nearly as nutritious as it used to be, due to our modern farming methods.
+So even if you do eat a good healthy diet, it may still be worth taking a good quality multivitamin supplement each day to ensure against deficiencies.

 Do you eat a healthy diet?

 Putting It All Together

-So if at each meal you have a protein food, some complex carbs, and some vegetables or salad, you’ll have everything you need to give you a good healthy balanced diet.
-Your fat intake will normally be provided for by your protein food, but do make sure you are getting some healthy fats each day.
+So, if at each meal you have a protein food, some complex carbohydrates, and some vegetables or salad, you’ll be getting everything you need to give you a good, healthy, well-balanced diet.
+Much of your fat intake will normally come from your protein foods, but do make sure you are getting some additional sources of healthy fats each day too.

-Generally speaking you should eat three meals per day; and if you exercise regularly you'll probably want to have a post workout shake or snack on top of this.
+Generally speaking you should eat three meals per day, and if you exercise regularly you'll probably want to have a post workout shake or snack on top of this.
 If you have a fast metabolism and get hungry quickly you may also wish to add in one or two between meal snacks.
 But generally it’s best to give your digestive system a rest by only eating three times per day.
 In fact many people thrive on just two meals per day.
 So you may want to experiment a little to find out what works best for you.

-These then are the basic components that comprise a healthy balanced diet.
-Just follow the advice given here and you will have the basic dietary foundation for a long and healthy life!
+These then are the basic components that make up a healthy balanced diet.
+Just follow the advice given here and you will have the basic dietary foundation for a long and healthy life.